python-developer-100-days-challenge/fizzyBuzz_game/README.md

 1. Run the `fizzbuzz.py` script to see the FizzBuzz results and the sum of matching numbers.
 2. The program checks for numbers divisible by 3, 5, and both 3 and 5, replacing them with "Fizz," "Buzz," and "Fizz Buzz," respectively.
-3. The sum of the matching numbers is displayed at the end.

 ## Usage